 Ed Turner must have been sharply aware of the look of

 frailty about the boy in contrast to the great plow horses and the wide fields where Matt with his four boys and Shadrach Yale had worked only the year before.

 “You and Shad air much alike, Jeth—too sober and

 solemn fer yore own good.
 Sometimes you make me think you air a little ol’ man with a boy’s body.
 You and Shad—both of you need a foolish girl around to jolt the comers of yore mouths into a grin once in a while.”

 difficult to detect or grasp by the mind or analyze

-showing respect for the rights or opinions or practices of others
+showing respect for the rights or opinions of others

 When his sister left the table and ran off to her room with the letter, Jethro was irritated, but